GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/docs/system-description/Registration_System.md

 #### Analysis:

-* The system should be able to provide an analysis of the turnout, both nationally and for specific turnout results.
-* The system should have a public API for the media or any citizen to access (after the election).
 * The system should be able to visualize the turnout results.
 * The system should be able to print the list of eligible voters.